AndreasHeger/CGATReport/doc/GalleryRPlots.rst

 Options
 =======

-:class:`SphinxReportPlugins.RPlotter.GGPlot` has the following options in addition to :ref:`common plot options`.
+:class:`CGATReportPlugins.RPlotter.GGPlot` has the following options in addition to :ref:`common plot options`.

 .. glossary::